Blog

 • Closing the accounting period in the accounting software

-Your company's monthly financial data form the foundation for the next month's business decisions, making this a valuable process for strategic planning.
+Your company's monthly financial data forms the foundation for the next month's business decisions.
+It’s worthwhile to take the time to be thorough and maximize the value of your strategic planning.

 What is the purpose of the month-end close process?